arpablo/service-archetype/README.md

 ```
 http://localhost:8080/service/api/v1
 ```
-whereby "service" is the value of parameter <service-name> and "v1" ist the value of the parameter <service-version>
+whereby "service" is the value of parameter "service-name" and "v1" ist the value of the parameter "service-version"

 Crate new service project
 -------------------------